Script Development / Simple Cache DFF.CACHE

 brpop |

-Using set structures can store non-repeating members
+Using the set structure, you can save non-repeating members.

 DFF.CACHE.sadd(...)